rameem2003/chemical-periodic-table-lookup-app/README.md

 # Chemical Periodic Table Lookup App

-**Software Version:** 1.0 Stable
-**Programming Language:** C

 ## Overview

-The **Chemical Periodic Table Lookup App** is a console-based application designed to provide detailed information about chemical elements based on either their atomic number or atomic symbol.
-The application includes the following features:
+The **Chemical Periodic Table Lookup App** is a software application written in C that allows users to search and retrieve information about chemical elements using either their atomic number or atomic symbol.
+The application provides a simple and efficient way to look up detailed information about elements in the periodic table.

-- Fast lookup of chemical element details.
-- A comprehensive database of 118 chemical elements.
-- Clean console output with formatting for better readability.
-- Simulation of loading time for an enhanced user experience.

 ---

 ## Features

-### 1. Lookup by Atomic Number

-Users can input the atomic number of a chemical element, and the application will display:
+- Cross-platform compatibility (Windows and Linux/Unix).
+- Search elements by:
+  - Atomic Number.

-- Element name
+  - Atomic Symbol.
+- Detailed information for each element, including:
-- Atomic symbol
+  - Atomic Number.
-- Atomic number
+  - Atomic Symbol.
+  - Atom Name.
-- Atomic mass
+  - Atomic Mass.
-- Electronic configuration
+  - Electronic Configuration.

-### 2. Lookup by Atomic Symbol

-Users can input the atomic symbol of a chemical element, and the application will retrieve and display the same detailed information.
+- Enhanced console output with formatted and colorized text.
+- Simulated loading time for better user experience.

 ---

 ## Data Structure

-The app uses a `struct` called `Element` to store information about each chemical element.
-The structure contains:
+The application uses a structured array of type `struct Element` to store information about the 118 known elements of the periodic table.

-- **`atomicNumber`** (int): Atomic number of the element.
-- **`atomicSymbol`** (char[50]): Atomic symbol of the element.
-- **`atomName`** (char[20]): Full name of the element.
-- **`atomicMass`** (double): Atomic mass of the element.
-- **`electronic_configuration`** (char[50]): Electronic configuration of the element.

-Example:
+### Element Structure

 ```c
 struct Element {